 Euro zone bonds inch higher on ECB policy easing bets

-LONDON Nov 1 (Reuters) - Euro zone bonds broadly edged higher on Friday, extending this week's rise after data showing a surprisingly sharp slowdown in euro zone inflation increased bets that the European Central Bank may ease monetary policy further.
+LONDON Nov 1 (Reuters) - Euro zone bonds edged higher on Friday, extending this week's rise after data showing a surprisingly sharp slowdown in euro zone inflation bolstered bets the European Central Bank could ease monetary policy further.

-The October inflation data, which came in way below the ECB target of just under 2 percent, offset the impact of forecast-beating U.S. data and a Federal Reserve statement on Wednesday that was perceived to be less dovish than anticipated.
+The October inflation numbers, which were way below the ECB's target of just below 2 percent, offset the impact of forecast-beating U.S. data and a Federal Reserve statement on Wednesday that was perceived to be less dovish than anticipated.

 "The inflation reading yesterday supports the maintenance of low rates, steeper (bond yield) curves ... which will all put pressure on the ECB," said Padhraic Garvey, head of investment grade debt strategy at ING in Amsterdam.

-In core euro zone bonds, German two-year yields , the most sensitive to shifts in monetary policy expectations, were 2 basis points lower at 0.11 percent, their lowest since Aug.
+In core euro zone bonds, German two-year yields , the most sensitive to shifts in monetary policy expectations, were 2 basis points down at 0.11 percent, their lowest since Aug.
 1, steepening the 2- to 10-year yield curve by 3 bps to 158 bps.
-Bund futures were 9 ticks lower at 141.91, having hit a two-month peak of 142.32 on Thursday.
+Bund futures were steady at 142.00, having hit a two-month peak of 142.32 on Thursday.

-"From the ECB perspective, a key rate cut would weigh on the euro/dollar near term and help anchor inflation expectations that otherwise could drop sharply," they said.
+"From the ECB perspective, a key rate cut would weigh on the euro/dollar near term and help anchor inflation expectations that otherwise could drop sharply," they said in a note.

 "However, it is doubtful that a rate cut alone would have a lasting effect on the euro exchange rate and an LTRO (programme of cheap loans) would probably have a bigger effect."